-Problem Possible faults Fuse is blown - Check 30A ATO fuse, and replace if need Lck (Holiday Lockout) input activated.
-Green Lck light so be on IRBC/IRBO (IR beams) inputs activated IRBC - gate will not close once open; IRBO - go not open once closed Green IRBC/IRBO lights should be on - check and Aux 12V Out Latching input on Trg or FRX Gate does not move Both Trg and FRX lights must be off for gate to one open in the properties of Latching input on Trg or FRX Gate does not move Both Trg and FRX lights must be off for gate to operate Check for an auto-activations (auto function) on FRX and Trg inputs.
-Refer to diagnostic screen with matrix showing different auto-activations (auto function) and time-barring functions on the different inputs Check the battery condition with procedure A: Low battery voltage condition, later in this section If status light flashes four times or there is a "Max Collisions" indication on the LCD display, then the operator is in Multiple Collision Mode.
-If required, check with procedure B: False collision detection, later in this section If the problem persists, the main controller might be faulty Gate moves a short distance, and then stop Check the battery condition with procedure A: Low battery voltage condition, especially if the status light flashes three times or there is a "Battery Low" indication on the LCD display Check for false collisions with procedure B: False collision detection, later in this section (status light could also flash four times if the number of detected collisions exceeded the Gate starts closing, then stops and re-open • Check collision sensitivity and other causes with procedure B: False collision detection
+Problem Possible faults Fuse is blown - Check 30A ATO fuse, and replace if necessary Lck (Holiday Lockout) input activated.
+Green Lck light should be on IRBC/IRBO (IR beams) inputs activated IRBC - gate will not close once open; IRBO - gate will not open once closed Green IRBC/IRBO lights should be on - check cabling and Aux 12V Out Gate does not move Latching input on Trg or FRX Both Trg and FRX lights must be off for gate to operate. • Check for an auto-activations (auto function) on FRX and Trg inputs.
+Refer to diagnostic screen with matrix showing different auto-activations (auto function) and time-barring functions on the different inputs • Check the battery condition with procedure A: Low battery voltage condition, later in this section • If status light flashes four times or there is a "Max Collisions" indication on the LCD display, then the operator is in Multiple Collision Mode.
+If required, check with procedure B: False collision detection, later in this section • If the problem persists, the main controller might be faulty Gate moves a short distance, and then stops Check the battery condition with procedure A: Low battery voltage condition, especially if the status light flashes three times or there is a "Battery Low" indication on the LCD display Check for false collisions with procedure B: False collision detection, later in this section (status light could also flash four times if the number of detected collisions exceeded the Collision counter feature value) and LCD indicates "Max Collisions" Intermittent IRBC/IRBO signals.
+Check that the voltage applied to the beams is appropriate Spurious trigger.
+Intermittent short due to possible moisture on the FRX or Trg inputs.
+Monitor FRX or Trg LED's If the problem is still not solved, the main controller might be faulty • Check collision sensitivity and other causes with procedure B: False collision detection